 - Wrap the towel or belt around the ball of your foot.

-- Hold the ends of the belt or towel and gently pull your leg back.
+- Hold the ends of the belt or towel and gently pull your leg back towards you.

 - You can also massage the hamstring using one hand as you pull your leg back to identify the area of pain.